rusccom/myphotoai/README.md

-# Scenaria - Personalized AI Model Creation and Generation Service
+# MyPhotoAI - Personalized AI Model Creation and Generation Service

 A modern web application for creating AI models based on your photos and generating images featuring you in various styles and scenarios.